 Many of us are voluntarily handing over our freedom, time and persona every day in the exchange for objects and distractions.
-Let us discuss consumerism and human happiness.
+Does it have to be this way?

 Modern consumerism summed up in a single image.
 The working class in full defensive formation against their fellow man to protect their cheap flat-screen TV from incoming aggressors.
 The Spartans would be proud.
-So, why do I lead this article with a scene of Black Friday chaos at the local Asda?
-Today, I’m going to discuss consumerism and the direct impact it often has on our freedom.
-This is not a men’s self-help guide.
-This is simply an open discussion for self-reflection and perspective.
+So, why do I lead this article with a chaotic scene from a Black Friday event at an Asda store?
+Today, I’m going to discuss consumerism and the direct impact it has on our freedom.
 Grab yourself a coffee, sit back and let’s do this.

-Materialism, the excessive desire to acquire and consume material goods.
+Materialism—the excessive desire to acquire and consume material goods.
 Who cares?
-Why worry about the purchasing behaviour of others.
+Why worry about the purchasing behaviour of others?
 Why does it actually matter if people spend their hard-earned cash on luxury watches and extravagant kitchen renovations?
-If it makes them happy…
+If it makes them happy… And it is this happiness that I wish to talk about within this article.
+A subjective happiness that is often at the cost of one’s individual freedom.

 “Normal is getting dressed in clothes that you buy for work and driving through traffic in a car that you are still paying for – in order to get to the job you need to pay for the clothes and the car, and the house you leave vacant all day so you can afford to live in it.”